Graduation Grade Averages and Credit Requirements

 University Credit Requirement

 A minimum of 30 units of University Credit from The University of Arizona is required for the bachelor's degree.
-It is further required that 18 of the final 30 units offered toward the degree be University Credit.
+Of those 30 units, 18 must be in Upper Division (300+) coursework.
 Various departments have specific University Credit requirements for their majors, and students should consult individual departmental information sections for this information.

 The University of Arizona recognizes both breadth and depth of knowledge as important characteristics of a baccalaureate degree.
-To insure depth of study beyond introductory levels, the University has a general policy requiring students to complete a minimum of 42 units of upper-division course work for graduation.
+To insure depth of study beyond introductory levels, the University has a general policy requiring students to complete a minimum of 42 units of upper-division course work for graduation, including 18 units of University Credit.
 This requirement applies to students graduating under the 1991-93 catalog or any subsequent catalog.
 The special requirements of some academic programs may necessitate an exception to this requirement.
 Some degree programs require fewer than 42 units of upper-division credit.
 For current information, students should consult their advisors, the department which offers their major, or the Academic Advisement Report for their major to determine if their degree program may require fewer than 42 units of upper-division credit.

 Elective Credit Maximums